Yellowstone Up Close & Personal

 Bicyclists - Must Plan Ahead for Safety.

-The following sections of the Grand Loop Road between the West Entrance and Mammoth Hot Springs are now open to cycling:
+The following park roads between the West Entrance and Mammoth Hot Springs will open to bicycling:

 • West Entrance to Madison Junction